-During the 2007-2008, credit this time lag became particularly visible.
-There were plenty of other problems to focus on during the credit crisis.
-But at least the other manipulations put a magnifying glass on the USD LIBOR Reset Rate issue.
+During 2007-2008, the lag became particularly visible.
+There were plenty of other problems to focus on during the credit crisis, and these other manipulations put a magnifying glass on the USD LIBOR Reset Rate issue.
 After interim changes, we can look forward to permanent changes.

 The LIBOR Reset Rate Crisis

-The commonly held view is that the USD LIBOR Reset crisis resulted from the Britsh Bankers Association Panel banks reporting USD LIBOR Reset Rates that were too low relative to where the LIBOR Deposit rates were trading.
+The commonly held view is that the USD LIBOR Reset crisis resulted from the British Bankers Association Panel banks reporting USD LIBOR Reset Rates that were too low relative to where the LIBOR deposit rates were trading.
 The presumption was that this caused the Reset Rate to be out of line with other rates trading in the market.
-This misalignment brought to light the problems with USD LIBOR Resets Rate Manipulation.
+This misalignment brought to light the problems with USD LIBOR Resets Rate manipulation.

 Just a Thought: Perhaps the Panel banks had no actual USD transactions to report.
-After all, the USD hadn’t begun funding ourselves yet.
+After all, the USD hadn’t even begun funding itself yet…

-But the Asian Markets and European Markets had the same type of manipulation. the Basis swaps, the swaps between two floating rates: i.e., Pay 3-month EUR and Receive 3-month JPY was also impacted and out of whack.
+The Asian and European markets experienced the same type of manipulation.
+Basis swaps (the swaps between two floating rates, i.e., pay 3-month EUR and receive 3-month JPY) were also impacted and out of whack.

 USD LIBOR Rate Changes For Now

-- LIBOR Rate observations will be actual transactions downloaded from the Swap Execution Facilities (SEF)
+- LIBOR Rate observations will consist of actual transactions downloaded from the Swap Execution Facilities (SEF).